Van Gogh and Anton Kerssemakers

 X-rays, UV and (IR) Infrared Reflectography has helped provide some of the answers, but paint analysis is very expensive so this will need to wait. **update** In August 2023, two paint samples were extracted from the edge of the painting where Artificial Ultramarine and Zinc White were revealed.

-The painting ‘Approaching Thunder Storm‘ appears to be the same farmhouse as the painting in question.
+The painting ‘Approaching Thunder Storm‘ appears to be the same, if not a similar, farmhouse as the painting in question.
 It is also possible that Vincent painted this subject from the other side, during one of their many Plein-air outings together.
 Anton’s tree trunks are very different from Vincent’s.
-The painting in question “Farmhouse with Barn and Well” must surely be that of Vincent’s hand or at the very least a joint effort!
+The painting in question, “Farmhouse with Barn and Well” is almost certainly that of Vincent’s hand, or at the very least a joint effort!

 The unique collaboration between Vincent and Anton’s joint painting, Farmyard and Barns is the topic of a six-page article written in 1989, by art historian and former curator of The Netherlands Institute for Art History, Martha Op de Coul.
 The article, titled “A Painted Impression of Brabant: A Joint Work by Vincent van Gogh and Anton Kerssemakers” introduces the reader to a painting that was signed by Vincent while still wet to credit both artists.
 Op de Coul points out that the study was most likely painted outdoors during a joint excursion by the two artists; Kerssemakers supplied the general design, and Van Gogh added the finishing touches.